What you need to know about test automation

 David Vandingenen

-Poor software quality can cause loss of sales and/or image damage.
-Undoing this will probably mean frustration, extra effort and extra budget for your organization.
-So, you want to avoid this at all costs.
-An important question then is how to speed up the Software Development Life Cycle (SDLC) without sacrificing quality.
-A possible solution for this is test automation.
-But only if applied correctly.
-It is often a smart investment in efficient software testing.
+Poor software quality causes image damage and loss of sales.
+Undoing this means extra effort and extra budget for your organization, something you want to avoid at all costs.
+An important question then is how to speed up your SDLC without losing quality?
+Test automation can be the answer, if applied correctly.
+It can be a smart investment for efficient software testing and thus better software quality.

 Manual testing vs. test automation